 4. Do a bible study on verses about repentance and forgiveness.
 Then make a list of the consequences of sin and the benefits of obedience.
 Finally, read through Psalm 32, 38, and 51, praying that God would transform your heart to worship Him.

 5. Every time you experience depression, jot down the experience in a journal.
-Afterwards, read through the Psalms and then meditate on a particular verse.
+Afterward, read through the Psalms and then meditate on a particular verse.
 Try to memorize it so that your mind will be filled with God’s word rather than worry, anxiety, or fear that leads to depression.
 Finally, seek an accountability partner to let them know each time you are experiencing symptoms of loneliness or anxiety.

 Lee Shirley (2000) Depression: A Treatable Disease.
 The National Academy on an Aging Society, (9): 1-6.